cowboysdude/Under_Cabinet/README.md

 ## Issues
 At present none but then I built this to use in my home.
 BUT...
 I did run into one problem.
 Too much light made the LEDS show at max brightness so playing with the map function is going to be a case by case basis.
+[I combated this by adding an if statement that should take care of that problem on 2/21/22].
 Perhaps you may run into issues with either the code or placement.
 For code issues there's plenty of help right on this forum [Arduino Forum](https://forum.arduino.cc/).
 Again VERY helpful and great people there.
 I'm new to writing Sketches for projects but once you do a couple it's pretty straight forward.
 BUT then if you really want something to work you'll find